 Biggs originally earned acclaim in leading Omaha Central High School to three Class A state titles (largest class in state) during his career, including his senior year when he averaged 21.8 points and 4.8 rebounds per game in sweeping state player-of-the-year honors from both the Lincoln Journal Star and Omaha World-Herald for Coach Eric Behrens.

 Deverell is the son of Cherrese Washington and Robert Biggs and was born on Feb.
 17, 1992.
 Deverell has one brother, Brandon Wallace, and two sisters, Cymone Biggs and Brynn Washington.
-Deverell is a sociology major at Nebraska.
+Deverell is a double major in sociology and ethnic studies at Nebraska.